Background pattern

 • Immunosuppressants, such as corticosteroids, cyclosporine

-Theophylline (to prevent and treat wheezing)
+Theophylline (to prevent and treat shortness of breath)

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.

-Driving and operating machinery
+Driving and Using Machines

-3. How to take Benadon 300 mg tablets
+3. How to Take Benadon 300 mg Tablets

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

 The recommended dose is:

-Adults and adolescents over 14 years:
+Adults and adolescents over 14 years of age:

 It is recommended to take half a tablet (150 mg of pyridoxine) per day.

-Patients with renal or hepatic insufficiency:
+Patient with renal or hepatic insufficiency:

-Benadon tablets are contraindicated in patients with renal or hepatic insufficiency.
+Benadon Tablets are contraindicated in patients with renal or hepatic insufficiency.

 Oral administration.